Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Introduction

 Technical debt is a metaphor used to describe the consequences of sub-optimal decisions made during software development that prioritize short-term benefits over long-term software maintainability and evolvability \citep{cunningham1992wycash,avgeriou2016managing}.
 As technical debt accumulates, it can negatively impact the development process, hindering the ability to make changes to the software, such as fixing bugs or implementing new features. \textit{Self-Admitted Technical Debt} (SATD) \citep{potdar2014exploratory} is a form of technical debt that is explicitly documented by developers within different software artifacts, such as source code comments, commit messages, issue tracking systems, and pull requests.
 For instance, a developer may leave a comment in the code suggesting the removal of unnecessary code in the future: \textit{``TODO: we need to remove the dead code''}.
 SATD is, for the most part, complementary to technical debt detected through static code analysis \citep{li2020identification}.
 In another example, a developer may document the low performance of a method: \textit{``This method is inefficient and could be refactored for better performance''}.

-In recent years, there has been a growing interest in SATD, with the majority of research focusing on identifying SATD from various sources \citep{ren2019neural,li2022identifying,li2022automatic}.
+\myparagraph{The Gap} In recent years, there has been a growing interest in SATD, with the majority of research focusing on identifying SATD from various sources \citep{ren2019neural,li2022identifying,li2022automatic}.
 However, effective SATD management requires not only identification but also estimation of the effort needed for its repayment.
-This estimation is essential for prioritizing the repayment of technical debt items and allocating resources efficiently\citep{li2022self}; sometimes developers are faced with hundreds or even thousands of technical debt items, and prioritizing them becomes a major challenge.
-Previous research emphasized the automatic estimation of SATD repayment effort as a \textbf{critical feature desired by software engineers and managers} \citep{li2022self}.
+This estimation is essential for prioritizing the repayment of technical debt items and allocating resources efficiently~\citep{li2022self}; sometimes developers are faced with hundreds or even thousands of technical debt items, and prioritizing them becomes a major challenge.
+Previous research emphasized the automatic estimation of SATD repayment effort as a critical feature desired by software engineers and managers \citep{li2022self}.
 While the measurement of technical debt repayment (commonly known as technical debt \textit{principal}) has been extensively studied and even integrated into industrial tools like SonarQube, this has not been accomplished for SATD.
 This is largely because estimating the repayment effort of SATD involves analyzing natural language documentation by developers, which is fundamentally different from detecting technical debt through methods such as static code analysis.
 The current lack of understanding regarding SATD repayment effort, along with the absence of approaches to estimate it, hinders the prioritization of SATD resolution and efficient resource allocation in software development processes.